This tutorial was updated on 2018-10-01 for the final release of Mojave

 First step: Create an installation ISO

-On a Mac machine, download and run the Mojave 10.14 developer beta preview installer from here:
+On a Mac machine, use the App Store to download the Mojave 10.14 installer:

 Now run this script in order to create Mojave.iso from the installer.
 The ISO should get saved to your desktop.
 Upload the ISO to your Proxmox server’s ISO store (typically /var/lib/vz/template/iso).